Improving the discovery of UHN clinical and research support

 Design & Prototype

-We redesigned the homepage to position the library as an active source of support and learning.
+The homepage positions the library as an active source of support.

-We also highlighted workshops and research guides on the homepage to position the library as a space for learning and encourage exploration beyond 1:1 consultations.
+We also highlighted workshops and research guides to position the library as a space for learning and encourage exploration beyond 1:1 consultations.

-Before: Users feel hesitant to reach out due to a lack of clarity around who to contact and how.
+From our interviews, we learned that users feel hesitant to reach out due to a lack of clarity around who to contact and how.
+Therefore, we redesigned the contact page so that users clearly understand the available support options.

-The revised contact page aims to make users feel more confident about reaching out for support
+The revised contact page aims to make users feel more confident about reaching out.

-We designed a cleaner layout that clearly presents multiple support options in a simple, approachable way, so users can choose the method that feels most comfortable to them.
+We designed a cleaner layout that clearly presents multiple support options so users can choose the method that feels most comfortable to them.

-To support users who felt hesitant about emailing directly, we added more context and offered alternatives like contact forms to help ease that barrier.
+To support users who felt hesitant about emailing directly, we added additional context and offered alternatives like asynchronous contact forms.

 03/ How did we solve the issue of inconsistent navigation?